 - “Staff attrition is higher in core subjects, with up to half of English, maths and modern foreign languages teachers leaving the professional completely after five years.”

 Couple this with an anticipated 10% increase in high school pupil numbers between 2019 and 2023.
-Fact is that pupil numbers are rising.
+The fact is that pupil numbers are rising.
 Whilst teacher numbers are declining.

 So, bearing in mind the challenges highlighted by the EPI, the question is - Can you afford for candidates to become disengaged due to a recruitment process that’s more like an endurance test?

 A stuttering educational recruitment process is almost impossible to overcome when you’re working within the confines of email and paper manually.
 But it doesn’t have to be sluggish and complex.

 The processes and procedures involved in recruitment in education have evolved significantly over the years.
 So should your systems.